nadinalisbon/100-days-challenge/log.md

 ### Day 64 March 05, 2019

-**Today's Journey**: Started watch the Play by Play: Understanding Lightning Web Components for Salesforce Developers on Pluralsight
+**Today's Journey**: Started watching the Play by Play: Understanding Lightning Web Components for Salesforce Developers on Pluralsight

 **Perspective:** Such amazing content can't wait to finish it tomorrow.